What We Do

 As Yogi Berra, longtime player/manager for the Yankees, so clearly articulated, “Baseball is 80% mental, and the other half is physical.”
 While Yogi’s math was a little off, he captured the dual worlds of athletic performance.
 Impressive size, strength and speed is helpful but not sufficient for getting young athletes to the next level of competition.
 They need to be able to sense, perceive, process and react to the ever changing dynamics of a game to take advantage of their physical abilities.

 How many times have you heard a coach or even a player blame a “mental mistake” for poor results?
 A base-running error, an unrecognized blitz or an imperfect pass originates in the athlete’s brain and ends with the wrong signals being sent to those well-conditioned muscles.
-80 Percent Mental was created in 2010 to study the latest cognitive science research for clues on how to improve an athlete’s brain processes, including vision, reaction, perception, pattern-recognition, learning, and decision making.
-There’s over 250 science-based articles in the 80% Mental Blog to help you understand not only the brain but also to give you real world tips and tricks to improve your “sports cognition”.
+80 Percent Mental was created in 2014 to study the latest cognitive science research for clues on how to improve an athlete’s brain processes, including vision, reaction, perception, pattern-recognition, learning, and decision making.

 Athletes and coaches at the youth, high school and college level need to add cognitive assessment and training programs that include unique technology to supplement traditional sport coaching.